cBioPortal/cbioportal/docs/mutation-data-transcript-annotation.md

 properties file of cBioPortal.
 That way the [Mutations Tab](https://bit.ly/39hVtDd) will show the correct canonical transcript.
 Note that whenever somebody uses the dropdown on the Mutations Tab to change the displayed transcript, Genome Neuxs re-annotates all mutations on the fly.
 The browser sends over the genomic location (chrom,start,end,ref, alt) to get the protein change information for each transcript.
+Since many of the annotations are for the canonical transcripts only we are currently hiding annotations for non-canonical transcripts.

 #### Plans for default transcripts